Kneckter/HAProxySetup/README.md

   # The `external-check command` is used with the location of the file created in the next section.
   external-check command /home/tstuart/bancheck_nia.sh

-  # The `reqadd Proxy-Authorization` is only needed if your proxies require authentication
+  # The `http-request set-header Proxy-Authorization` is only needed if your proxies require authentication
   # Replace base64EncodedAccountInfo with your base64 encoded username and password
   # Run this command to generate the base64: echo -n "username:password" | base64
+  #http-request set-header Proxy-Authorization Basic\ base64EncodedAccountInfo

   # The `check inter 20s fall 3 rise 2` setting will run the ban script every 20 seconds.
   # If an address fails 3 times, it will be taken down and the other addresses will get its traffic.
   # It will be put back into rotation if it passes the checker twice in a row.
   # Below are example proxy lines.
-Add them in the following format:
+Add or change using same format:
     server proxy1 196.51.69.54:8800 check inter 20s fall 3 rise 2
     server proxy2 196.51.69.94:8800 check inter 20s fall 3 rise 2
     server proxy3 192.126.135.49:8800 check inter 20s fall 3 rise 2